lukamilo99/SK2022_GoogleDrive_implementation/README.md

 ## Motivation

-This project is a part of a university assignment, which involves developing a library, implementing it, and creating a console application to work with the implementation.
+This project is a part of a university assignment, which involves developing a library specification, implementing it, and creating a console application to work with the implementation.

 ## Installation
 ```